emystein/spring-http-file-server-poc/README.md

 # Introduction

-The application provides HTTP endpoints for downloading files:
+This application provides HTTP endpoints for downloading files from:

-* from the local server
+* The machine running the application
-* from a remote HTTP server
+* A remote HTTP server

 # Requirements